JRDudders/Portfolio/README.md

 Folder Walker, Extenstion Finder, and Pandas Practice were created to solve practical problems in a previous job.
 N-Grams, POS Tagger, and Viterbi Tagger are modified assignments from my Intro to NLP course at Georgetown.

-Please also see my current reading list for areas where I'm trying to develop my knowledge in my spare time:
+Please see my current reading list for areas where I'm trying to develop my knowledge in my spare time:

 # My Reading List

-Also, here's what's on my bookshelf to be read when I'm not busy with schoolwork:
+Here's what's on my bookshelf to be read when I'm not busy with schoolwork:

 Hands-On Machine Learning with Scikit-Learn, Keras, and Tensorflow -Geron